Factory Accident Claims in London

 Any employee required to drive a forklift truck in London must wear PPE clothing (personal protective equipment) and should also have received qualified training to do so.
 The forklift should also have regular inspections to ensure that it works properly and is safe.

 In addition to that, to reduce the chance of warehouse accident claims for personal injury, all pedestrian pathways should be clear, and barriers in places where needed.
-Typical cases involved forklift trucks in London include broken bones, crush injuries and occasional death and fatal accidents.
+Typical cases involved forklift trucks in London include broken bones, crush injuries and the occasional fatal accident.

 Slips, Trips, and Falls

-Injuries involved water, oil, and liquid slips will occur where spillages have not been correctly cleared and cleaned up and can result in varied injury types – all of which can be looked into by one of our personal injury and compensation lawyers.
+Injuries involved water, oil, and liquid slips will occur where spillages have not been correctly cleared and cleaned up and can result in varied personal injury types.
+All of these can be looked into by one of our personal injury solicitors**.

 Industrial Disease / Occupational Disease